fmalmeida/ngs-preprocess/docs/manual.rst

 .. warning::

   **Remember:** the pipeline does not concatenate the reads.
-Whenever you use a pattern such as \* with unpaired reads the pipeline will process each read separately.
+Whenever you use a pattern such as \* the pipeline will process each read (or pair) that match this pattern separately.

 Usage example